-A surgical blade, otherwise known as a scalpel, is a small, extremely sharp knife-like object primarily used to perform incisions during surgeries and dissections.
-Surgical blades can be designed to be disposable or reusable, the difference being that the blades of the reusable ones can be re-sharpened or replaceable.
+A scalpel, otherwise known as a surgical blade, is a small, extremely sharp knife-like object primarily used to perform incisions during surgeries and dissections.
+Scalpels can be designed to be disposable or reusable, the difference being that the reusable scalpels can be re-sharpened or replaceable.
 AccuPoint offers the disposable type, which is only meant for a single use and is then discarded.
-This type of surgical blade is pre-sterilized and comes in a pack of ten.
+This type of scalpel is pre-sterilized and comes in a pack of ten.

 Pre-sterilized by Gamma radiation and are ready to use right away

 Reduce the chance of infection if used only once and then properly disposed of

 Extremely sharp and enable surgeons to easily make clean, exact incisions

 Come in packages of ten to reduce packaging waste

 The doctor or medical professional wielding the scalpel does not have to worry about sanitation

 Eliminates the possibility of becoming dull or damaged as they are only used a single time, which ensures that the medical professional will be using a more effective medical instrument during surgery

 TYPES OF SCALPELS